SeldonIO/alibi/doc/source/overview/high_level.md

 $\mathcal{D}(z|A)$ we replace those super-pixels that aren't in $A$ with something else.
 Alibi supports superimposing over the absent super-pixels with an image sampled from the dataset or taking the average value of the super-pixel.

-The fact that the method requires perturbing and comparing anchors at each stage leads to some issues.
+The fact that the method requires perturbing and comparing anchors at each stage leads to some limitations.
 For instance, the more features, the more candidate anchors you can obtain at each process stage.
-The algorithm uses a [Beam search](https://en.wikipedia.org/wiki/Beam_search) among the candidate anchors and solves for the best $B$ anchors at each stage in the process by framing the problem as a [multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit).
-The runtime complexity is $\mathcal{O}(B \cdot p^2 + p^2 \cdot \mathcal{O}_{MAB[B \cdot p, B]})$ where $p$ is the number of features and $\mathcal{O}_ {MAB[B \cdot p, B]}$ is the runtime for the multi-armed bandit. ( See [Molnar](https://christophm.github.io/interpretable-ml-book/anchors.html#complexity-and-runtime) for more details.)
+The algorithm uses a [beam search](https://en.wikipedia.org/wiki/Beam_search) among the candidate anchors and solves for the best $B$ anchors at each stage in the process by framing the problem as a [multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit).
+The runtime complexity is $\mathcal{O}(B \cdot p^2 + p^2 \cdot \mathcal{O}_{MAB[B \cdot p, B]})$ where $p$ is the number of features and $\mathcal{O}_ {MAB[B \cdot p, B]}$ is the runtime for the multi-armed bandit ( see [Molnar](https://christophm.github.io/interpretable-ml-book/anchors.html#complexity-and-runtime) for more details).

 Similarly, comparing anchors that are close to decision boundaries can require many samples to obtain a clear winner between the two.
 Also, note that anchors close to decision boundaries are likely to have many predicates to ensure the